Chow theory of toric variety bundles: Piecewise polynomials

 where the $A^\star_T$-algebra structure on the right hand side is given by the inclusion of the subalgebra of global polynomials $\operatorname{Sym} M \hookrightarrow \operatorname{PP}^\star(\Sigma)$.
 We now extend the above isomorphism to the setting of toric variety bundles.

 \begin{customthm}{C} There is a canonical isomorphism of $\Z$-graded $A^\star X \otimes_\Z A^\star_T$-algebras:

 \end{customthm}

 \begin{remark} It follows that the equivariant Chow cohomology of a toric variety bundle depends only on the fibre fan, and not on the mixing collection.
-This is to be expected: the mixing collection only plays a role in the linear relations in $A^\star Y$, which after eliminating variables are absent in $A^\star_T Y$.
+This is to be expected: the mixing collection only plays a role in the linear relations, which in $A^\star_T Y$ are simply used to eliminate the equivariant parameters, irrespective of the precise form of the relations.
 Note however that the kernel of the homomorphism $A^\star_T Y \to A^\star Y$ does depend on the mixing collection, see \Cref{sec: PP to MW}. \end{remark}

 \begin{remark} We can remove the smoothness assumption on $X$ in Theorem~\ref{thm: piecewise polynomials}, at the cost of imposing that the fibre fan $\Sigma$ is projective.
 We first prove the result for smooth $\Sigma$, following the argument in \cite[Section~3]{BrionEquivariant} which makes use of the Białynicki--Birula decomposition: the key fact is that $Y(\upsigma) \hookrightarrow Y$ is a regular embedding for every maximal cone $\upsigma$, regardless of the singularities of $X$.
 The general case follows \cite[Section~2]{PaynePP}, making use of equivariant envelopes for toric varieties.
 We omit the details; the case stated above, with $X$ smooth and $\Sigma$ arbitrary, is most relevant for applications to enumerative geometry. \end{remark}